dennislopes/GettingAndCleaningDataCourseProject/CodeBook.md

 # Project Codebook

-## [1]subject: group of 30 volunteers who carried out the experiment
+## [1]subject: group of 30 volunteers who carried out the experiment (from 1 to 30)
 ## [2]activity: activity performed by the volunteer:
 		* WALKING
 		* WALKING_UPSTAIRS
 		* WALKING_DOWNSTAIRS
 		* SITTING
 		* STANDING, LAYING
-## mean and standard calculations of original fields
+## Mean and standard calculations of original fields

 ## [3] "tBodyAcc.mean...X"
 ## [4] "tBodyAcc.mean...Y"